 The practice of acupuncture to treat identifiable pathophysiological (disease) conditions in American medicine was rare until the 1972 visit of President Richard M. Nixon to China.
 Since that time, there has been an explosion of interest in its application to Western medicine.
 American acupuncture now incorporates medical traditions from China, Japan, Korea, and other countries.

 As a natural form of healing, acupuncture offers the following benefits:

 effectively treats a wide range of acute and chronic ailments

 treats the underlying cause of disease and illness as well as the symptoms

-provides an holistic approach to the treatment of disease and illness, linking body, mind and emotions
+provides a wholistic approach to the treatment of disease and illness, linking body, mind and emotions

-assists in the prevention against disease and illness as well as the maintenance of general well-being
+assists in disease prevention as well as the maintenance of general well-being.